Last updated 10:42 pm, Tuesday 18th March 2014

 - The Sun is higher in the Summer sky and lower in the Winter sky.

-So what does this have to do with correct building orientation?
+So what does this have to do with correct building orientation and energy efficiency?
 Answer: Everything, read on.

 Using the Sun to your advantage when you orientate your building